ssc-spc-ccoe-cei/gcp-documentation/Architecture/Repository Structure.md

 ## Deployment Repos
 These repos have a common directory structure with slight variations.

 Below is a brief explanation of key repo components.
-Some directories include sub-directories for each environment it configures (sandbox, dev, uat, prod).
+Some directories include sub-directories for each environment it configures (experimentation, dev, uat, prod).
 For simplicity, they will be expressed below as `<env_subdirs>`.

 - `repo root`:
     - `.azure-pipelines` or `.github`: pipelines YAML files.